 The following rankings are a list of colleges with the highest salaries for Film, Video & Photographic Arts graduates.
 Our ranking methodology takes into account Film, Video & Photographic Arts specific starting and mid-career salaries to find the top paid graduates.

 University of California - Los Angeles is among your best bets if you're planning on studying Film, Video & Photographic Arts.
 Soon after graduation, Film students usually make an average of $43,478 in the first five years of their career.
-The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.
+University of California - Los Angeles is among the largest schools in California.

 San Francisco State University is among your best bets if you want to study Film, Video & Photographic Arts.
 San Francisco State University film, video & photographic arts students earn 28.3% more than the average film grad.
 With more than 20,000 undergraduates, San Francisco State University is one of the largest schools in the nation.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
-Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
+Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.